bhellweg/gender-briefs/README.md

 - It takes a long time to run wb-load.R and occasionally the WB API will time out if your connection is slow.
 For that reason, I recommend running that file command by command to identify any cases where it is timing out.
 - KableExtra, the package I used to format the tables, doesn't allow an ampersand in the link.
 Initially, I wanted to link to the country-specific data for each indicator, but the link contained an ampersand.
 If there's a clean fix to this--or if the Gender Data Portal edits its links, I've left the function to edit the links in the table commented out.

+Be sure to download the full repository before running the code, as images and icons are stored in the folders attached in this repository.

 ## API
 Data for this project comes from the World Bank API using the `wbstats` package.
 It is an open API, so no preauthorization or password is required.